 Often people who are separating feel very raw and may need the opportunity to talk about how they are feeling.
 Handing the decisions over to a third party, such as a judge or arbitrator, may be tempting.
 Sitting down with your ex can be a daunting prospect or you may think that there is no way they are going to listen to your point of view.
 Communication may have broken down.
 This is however where the assistance of a family consultant can help, enabling you to take control of the decisions yourself.
 You are then far more likely to reach a long term working solution in a quicker and more cost effective way.

-A family consultant doesn’t act as a relationship therapist, although many have a therapeutic background.
+A family consultant doesn’t act as a relationship therapist, although is likely to have a therapeutic background.
 They are there to help you process and manage your separation in a constructive manner.
-They are neutral and offer emotional support to the process as a whole, rather than just one party.
-They have the skills required to navigate roadblocks in the negotiation process and can help everyone in the room to understand the dynamics and different perspectives.
+They are neutral and offer emotional support to the process as a whole.
+They can help navigate roadblocks in the discussions and can help everyone in the room to better understand the dynamics and see things from a different perspectives.

-A family consultant will prepare you for the mediation or collaborative process so that you know what to expect.
-Any areas of concern can be addressed beforehand in a sensitive way, before your chosen process starts, so that you are able to communicate effectively.
+Family Mediation is often a lot more effective overall when separating couples work with a family consultant to prepare for the mediation process.
+Any areas of concern can be addressed beforehand in a sensitive way, before the process starts, so that you are able to improve communication.

 A family consultant can help you to equip yourself to talk about the separation so that you are in the best place to make decisions that may have a long reaching impact on your life and those of your children.